the-puzzler/2-D-Ising-Disruptor-Modelling/README.md

-# Disruption Thresholds in a 2‑D Ising Model (Retro B/W)
+# Disruption Thresholds in a 2‑D Ising Model

 A compact, dependency‑free exploration of how **small fixed minorities** can stall or prevent consensus in a locally aligning system.
 The model is a 2‑D ferromagnetic Ising lattice with a fraction `p` of permanently negative spins (“disruptors”) that never update.